Routing-based technique for defect mitigation in quantum error correction: Managing General Defect Patterns

-There are also cases where Halma can be performed on individual ancilla qubit defects, but cannot be simultaneously performed on two defects in a cluster because their routing conflicts.
+There are also cases where Halma can be performed on individual ancilla qubit defects, but cannot be simultaneously performed on two defects in a cluster because their routing paths conflict.
 Those positions are colored yellow in Fig.~\ref{ClusterMap}.
-In these cases, one simple resolution is to alternate between performing Halma on each defect, resulting in a further reduction on the timelike distance of the code.
+A similar situation also appears when certain defects within the same code can only be handled by Halma under different global Z-orders.
+In these cases, one simple resolution is to alternate between performing Halma on each of these defects, or sets of defects.
 For example, if there are defects on both X0 and X2, in the first 4-round cycle, Halma is performed only on X0, and it will be four \textbf{III} rounds for X2.
 Halma can then be performed only on X2 in the next cycle, and some overhead is required between the two cycles for reconfiguration.

-There is another type of defect cluster that Halma cannot handle.
-For a superstabilizer, if more than one of the ancilla qubits associated with its gauge operators is defective, we require that Halma can measure these gauge operators within the same round, of a certain Z-order.
-This is sometimes impossible, or very difficult, due to other defects nearby.
-For cases like this to happen, it is straightforward to see that the cluster still needs to contain at least 3 defects (1 data qubit defect and 2 ancilla qubit defects).
-So the previous conclusion holds nevertheless.
+Note that applying this method will result in a further reduction in the timelike distance of the code.